This page was updated on August 3,

 occurs at our kennel in Woodinville, we will accept credit cards (Visa, Master

-Card or Discover - we do not accept American Express).
+Card, Discover or American Express).
 There is an additional

 charge for the use of credit cards for adoptions to cover the fees charged to